breadcat/blog.minskio.co.uk/content/quotes.md

 >If you see something, say nothing, and drink to forget <!-- night vale -->

->If you were any simpler you’d have to be watered every day
+>If you were any simpler you'd have to be watered every day

 >I'm not complaining, I'm just explaining <!-- austin mcconnell -->